Isaac Wolfson: Religion and philanthropy

+Wolfson is one of a few individuals to have colleges named after them at both Oxford and Cambridge.

 Personal life

 Until 1960 Wolfson lived in Worcester; he then moved to London.
 He received a baronetcy in the Queen's 1962 New Year's Honours list, becoming Baronet as Sir Isaac Wolfson of St. Marylebone on 19 February 1962.
-He was elected a Fellow of the Royal Society in 1963 under Statute 12.
-In 1971, he was awarded the Freedom of the City of Glasgow.
+He was elected a Fellow of the Royal Society in 1963.
+In 1971 he was awarded the Freedom of the City of Glasgow.
 He died in Israel in 1991, aged 93.